 Ice Cube Tray/s.
 I found this set of 3 trays (stars, flowers, and mixed shapes) that are similar to mine, and a good deal for all three.

-Make Frozen Ice Chalk
+Instructions: Make Frozen Ice Chalk

 A quick note about frozen chalk: Food coloring and liquid watercolors, mixed with corn starch, can temporarily stain sidewalks.
 Ours left a beautiful rainbow on the sidewalk for couple weeks.
 It looked lovely and we didn’t mind, but it’s something to keep in mind if you have a precious surface that you want to preserve.